Pot of Gold

 What would be the equivalent things for the modern Brownie to carry in her pockets, and what (realistic!) uses could they be put to?

-Prior to 1968, Brownies worked on the Golden Bar and Golden Hand (during the 1950s an intermediate test, Golden Ladder, was introduced as a sort of halfway-house to help bridge the gap in difficulty between the two, the ladder being formed by a second Golden Bar badge stitched above the original).
-The special thing about the Golden Hand badge was that though the skills could all be practiced constantly in the run-up until the Brownie was confident at them, and the handcraft items would all be prepared ready, but the whole badge was tested on one day, and the Brownie could only get her Golden Hand badge if she passed all the clauses on the same day, in front of the independent tester.
+Prior to 1968, Brownies worked on the Golden Bar and Golden Hand (during the 1950s an intermediate test, Golden Ladder, was also introduced, as a sort of halfway-house to help bridge the gap in difficulty between the two, the ladder being formed by a second Golden Bar badge stitched above the original).
+The special thing about the Golden Hand badge was that though the skills could all be practiced constantly in the run-up to the test, until the Brownie was confident at them, and the handcraft items would all be prepared ready for the big day, the whole badge had to be tested on one day by an independent Guider, and the Brownie could only get her Golden Hand badge if she passed all the clauses at once.

 The majority managed it, and any Brownie who had earned her 'Golden Hand' badge during her time in the pack received a special badge when the time came to move up to Guides, called 'Brownie Wings'.
 It was the only Brownie Badge which could be worn on Guide uniform.
 Those who did not gain Golden Hand were still allowed to move on up to Guides with the others, but they did not get the 'Brownie Wings' badge, and so they did not get to fly up, they walked up.